hvpham-yorku/Group-5-ScheduleLynx/README.md

 - tasks are now shown with colors to improve readability
 - schedule presentation is more visual and easier to interpret

-### Structural / Codebase Changes

-During ITR3, the project continued moving toward a more complete release version through:

-- additional backend refinement
-- frontend feature additions
-- testing improvements
-- refactoring and cleanup work
-- documentation updates for release and demo preparation

 ---

 ## 10. Known Issues / Unresolved Items

-At the time of submission, all issues indentified on GitHub still are active.
+At the time of submission, all issues indentified, are shown on GitHub isseus, they still are active.

 ---